 \begin{remark} Note that when solving the problem~\eqref{P3} one searches for a vector with smallest Euclidean norm in the convex hull of the gradients of the functions $f_j$ in $x$.
 As the norm is strictly convex, this vector, which is exactly $\gk$ from the definition above, is uniquely defined. \end{remark}

 For the following, we define a function $h\colon\R^n\to\R$ for some fixed $x\in\R^n$ by

-For the convergence analysis of our algorithm it is important to relate that is, the negative of the objective function of~\eqref{P1} evaluated at $x=x^k$ in $d=-\gk$, with the quantity $\omega(x^k)$.
+For the convergence analysis of our algorithm it is important to relate that is, the objective function of~\eqref{P1} evaluated at $x=x^k$ in $d=-\gk$, with the quantity $\omega(x^k)$.
 The needed result is stated in the forthcoming Lemma~\ref{lemma:key}.
-For the proof of this Lemma~\ref{lemma:key}, we need to first relate the value of the function $h$ as defined above when evaluated at $x=x^k$ in $d=-\gk$ with $\omega(x^k)$.
+For the proof of this Lemma~\ref{lemma:key}, we need to first relate the value of the function $h$ as defined in (\ref{eq:defh}) when evaluated at $x=x^k$ in $d=-\gk$ with $\omega(x^k)$.
 We also clarify that the obtained directions $-\gk$ and $\nk$ are in fact descent directions in case $x^k$ is not yet a Pareto critical point.

 \begin{lemma} Let $x^k\in\R^n$ be any iteration point which is not a Pareto critical point for \eqref{P}, that is, $\omega(x^k)>0$.
 Then the following statements hold. \begin{itemize} \item[(a)] The direction $\nk$ is an optimal solution of \eqref{P1} for $x=x^k$. \item[(b)] The direction $-\gk$ is the unique optimal solution of